nilvon9wo/DummyApiProxy/README.md

 This will start the Vite+React development server.

-3. **Start the Backend**
-3. **Start the Backend**
+4. **Start the Backend**

-Open the DummyApiProxy project in Visual Studio 2022 (v17.9.5 or later) and start the debugging session.
+Open the DummyApiProxy project in Visual Studio 2022 and start the debugging session.
 This will run the .NET isolated function that acts as a proxy.

 ## Usage
 * The Swagger/OpenAPI documentation for the API can be accessed at http://localhost:7278/api/swagger/ui.